 Annual hard waste collection

-Monash Council provides eligible residential properties a hard waste collection annually.
+Monash Council provides eligible residential properties with 1 hard waste collection each year.

-The next ANNUAL collection will run from 14 July to 5 September 2025
+This year's annual collection will run from 13 July to 4 September 2026.

 Hard waste collections are for eligible residential properties only.

-Residents in apartment buildings, aged care or other multi-unit dwellings may not be eligible.
-Please check with your building's facility manager or body corporate before putting items out for collection.
+If you live in an apartment, aged care or other multi-unit dwelling, you may not be eligible for a hard waste collection.
+Check with your building manager or body corporate before putting items out.

 Find your hard waste collection date

-Enter your address and click "Search" to find the week your annual hard waste collection starts.
+Enter your address and click "Search" to find your hard waste collection date.
+All items must be out by 6am of this date

-There is a limit of 4m3 (for example 1m wide x 4m long x 1m high).
+• For example 1m wide x 4m long x 1m high.

 For safety, each item must be: